austinlocke/buff-vote/README.md

 ## OpenChain Example Project Repo
 https://github.com/bellapavita/VotingApp

+## Screenshots
+Located in /screenshots in root directory of project.

 ## Development server

 Before running the project, ensure you have Node.js downloaded, then with the npm command line tool ensure you have the angular-cli tool by running `npm install -g @angular/cli`, then run `npm install` (inside the project directory) to get the latest dependencies for the project.